What You Need To Know About Inheritance Rights

 In general, children and grandchildren have no legal right to inherit a deceased parent or grandparent’s property.
-This means that if children or grandchildren are not included as beneficiaries of a will, they will not, in all likelihood, be able to contest the will in court.
+This means that if children or grandchildren are not included as beneficiaries, they will not, in all likelihood, be able to contest the Will in court.

-However, if children were excluded as beneficiaries accidentally, most states will allow children to contest the will.
-For example, if an individual created a will that included existing children and then had or adopted a child after the creation of the will and did not update the will to include this new child, the state will very often recognize the new child’s right to some of the assets.
+However, if children were excluded as beneficiaries accidentally, most states will allow children to contest the Will.
+For example, if an individual created a Will that included existing children and then had or adopted a child after the creation of the Will and did not update it to include this new child, the state will very often recognize the new child’s right to some of the assets.
 In this type of situation, the state assumes that the parent did not intentionally disinherit the child, but did so accidentally.

 To learn how to disinherit a child, see our article Inheritors and Beneficiaries: Disinheritance.